Seti17/Seti17.github.io/README.md

 This is a web application that turns any smartphone into an IoT sensor by using the javascript geolocation API.
 It's also a basic online mapping application for visualising the sensor's location on a smartphone.

-The Lab4 repository includes 1 file:
+The Lab4 repository includes 2 files:

 - 1 HTML file (index.htm)
+- 1 README.md

 ### HTML :